faang-exe/App-opener-Multi-tool/README.md

 # App-opener-Multi-tool
 ## A Custom tool made by C++ for understanding logic and tooling....
-### For custom ASCII generation visit 'patorkjk taag'
+### For custom ASCII generation for your tools visit 'patorkjk taag'